AI4quantum/maestro-builder/README.md

    ```

 2. **Set up your Python virtual environment:**
-   - Make sure you have Python 3.11 or higher installed:
+   - Make sure you have Python 3.11:
      ```bash
      python3 --version
      ```